-To be contacted when more information is released regarding next year's programme, please complete the CIS MIT STEAM Camp Information Form.
+To be contacted when more information is released regarding the 2018 STEAM camp programme, please complete the CIS MIT STEAM Camp Information Form.

 Costs of the program

-Financial AidCIS MIT STEAM CAMP is open to both CIS and non-CIS students and teachers.
+Financial AidCIS MIT STEAM CAMP is open to both CIS and non-CIS students.

-Financial aid is available for students and teachers who demonstrate financial need.
+Financial aid is available for students who demonstrate financial need.

 SUPPORT & SPONSORSHIP

 CIS is grateful to Mr. Vic Lee, whose vision and generous sponsorship is enabling the launch of this programme, along with support for financial aid.